pyodide/pyodide/docs/index.rst

 Using Pyodide
 =============

-Pyodide may be used in several ways, including in an Iodide notebook, directly from JavaScript, or to execute Python scripts asynchronously in a web worker.
+Pyodide may be used in several ways: directly from JavaScript, or to execute Python scripts asynchronously in a web worker.
 Although still experimental, additional packages may be installed from PyPI to be used with Pyodide.

 .. toctree::
    :maxdepth: 2